 PS5 vs Xbox Series X: which console is right for you?

-The battle between PS5 vs Xbox Series X rages on, as Sony and Microsoft vie for the hearts and minds of gamers across the globe with every new game release, system update, and marquee announcement.
+The battle between PS5 vs Xbox Series X is now in its third year, as Sony and Microsoft continue to pull out all the stops to win the hearts and minds of gamers across the globe.
+However, things have changed.

-Ultimately, what will sway your purchasing decision the most depends on which games you’re interested in and where your friends play.
-You may also have nostalgia for a certain gaming franchise, like Ratchet & Clank or Halo, or have fallen in love with The Last of Us after watching the TV show.
+There’s also little to separate them in terms of unique features or price.
+Ultimately, what will sway your purchasing decision the most depends on which games you’re interested in and maybe where your friends play.
+You may also have nostalgia for a certain gaming franchise, like Ratchet & Clank or Halo, or may have fallen in love with The Last of Us after watching the TV show.

-You might even prefer the PS5 DualSense Controller over the Xbox Wireless Controller or simply be swayed by the design of either console.
-Virtual reality could also be something you’re interested in, which is only available on PlayStation 5 thanks to PSVR 2.
+You might even prefer the PS5 DualSense Controller over the Xbox Wireless Controller or simply be swayed by the aesthetics of one console over the other.
+Virtual reality could be something you’re interested in, too, which is only available on PlayStation 5 thanks to PSVR 2.
+Is PSVR 2 worth it, though?
+Not yet, but the potential is there.

-It’s all subjective at the end of the day, but I’ve picked my personal winners of each key category below.
-It’s time to have the two consoles face off in our in-depth PS5 vs Xbox Series X comparison, then, but remember, there’s no outright winner here.
+Nevertheless, it’s time to have the two consoles face off in our in-depth PS5 vs Xbox Series X comparison, but remember, there’s no outright winner here.
+Some aspects are objectively clear, but a lot of it is subjective.

-Once you’ve nailed down the system you’d like to buy, read our comprehensive breakdown of the PS5 disc vs Digital and Xbox Series X vs Xbox Series S to find out exactly which version is right for you.
+Once you’ve nailed down the system you’d like to buy, read our comprehensive breakdown of the PS5 Disc vs Digital and Xbox Series X vs Xbox Series S to find out exactly which version is right for you.
+You might also be wondering whether to buy the Nintendo Switch vs OLED if you’ve been eyeing Nintendo’s console.

 PS5 vs Xbox Series X: price 💰

-That doesn’t mean it isn’t next-gen ready – the Xbox Series S can play all the latest games, many of which run at 120fps.
-Like the PS5 Digital Edition, there’s no disc drive – so bear that in mind if you have an extensive collection of Xbox One and Xbox 360 games on disc.
+That doesn’t mean it isn’t next-gen ready: the Xbox Series S can play all the latest games, many of which run at 120fps.
+Like the PS5 Digital Edition, there’s no disc drive – so bear that in mind if you have an extensive collection of Xbox One and Xbox 360 games on disc as they won’t work here.

 PS5 vs Xbox Series X: specs 🔍

-The PS5 and Xbox Series X differ in specs, and although Microsoft’s flagship console has the edge in terms of raw horsepower, the PS5’s no slouch when it comes to graphics and performance.
+The PS5 and Xbox Series X differ in specs, with Microsoft’s console having the edge in terms of raw horsepower.
+However, the PS5 is no slouch when it comes to graphics and performance, and developers tend to spend extra time to ensure that the PlayStation 5 version of a game is running at parity with the Xbox Series X version, if not better, due to Sony’s larger install base.

 💲Price: $499